Table Tennis Net and Post Set

 Another similar net, suitable for home use is as shown here.

-This also has a very basic clamp, but the net is the official length of 6 feet, although the height may or may not be adjustable.
+This also has a very basic clamp, but the net is usually the official length of 6 feet, although the height may or may not be adjustable.

 I'd recommend...